LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 automatically as soon as a monster comes into view).
-Once in targeting mode, you can move the targeting cursor with arrow keys and switch focus among enemies with `*` (or among friends, projectiles and enemies, depending on targeting mode set by `/`).
-The details of the shared cursor position and of the personal target are described at the bottom of the screen.
+Once in targeting mode, you can move the targeting cursor with arrow keys and switch focus among enemies with `*` (or among friends, projectiles and enemies, depending on targeting mode toggled by `/`).
+The details of the shared cursor position and of the personal target are described in the status lines, at the bottom of the screen.
 All targeting keys are listed below.

                 keys           command
                 KEYPAD_* and \ target enemy